rokon07/rokon07/README.md

 - 👋 Hi, I’m @rokon07
-- 🌱 I’m currently learning To create mobile applications it google maps api
+- 🎓 Pursuing Master's in Software Engineering from Penn State university
-- 💞️ I’m looking to collaborate on projects that solve an everyday problem
+- 💼 Open to new career oppurtunities LinkedIn: https://www.linkedin.com/in/mohdrokon/
-- 📫 How to reach me: email me @ rokonalshahriar@gmail.com
+- 📫 Email me @ rokonalshahriar@gmail.com

 <!---
 rokon07/rokon07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.